How much is Estate duty in Namibia?

 • The value of all immovable property includes any interest therein, whether held directly or indirectly.
 This includes an interest acquired by way of gift, succession or otherwise (s7(2)).

-See also How Much Does a Dairy Cow Cost in Namibia?
+See also How Much is a Carport in Namibia?

 In terms of liability,